 All Participants on trips state that they are fit to participate in

 strenuous physical activities.
 It is understood that during participation in

-Nassau Community College Outing Club Activities, participants may be exposed
+Nassau Community College Outdoor Club Activities, participants may be

 inherent in each Activity and cannot be eliminated without destroying the